Back to All Events

 • Oceana Conservation District 1064 Industrial Park Drive Shelby, MI 49455 (map)

 The forests of West Michigan are shaped and supported by the soil that lies beneath our feet.
 Join Rod Denning, our District Forester and host, for this exploration of the origins and ongoing earth surface processes that form the soils of Oceana County and provide the basis for the forest communities we love to explore.
-Rod will be hosting two guest speakers that will present their work on geology and forest soils, and provide a forest health update.
+Rod will be hosting guest speaker Pat Colgan, who will present work on geology and forest soils, and provide a forest health update.
+Lynda Herremans, CTAP Technician, will introduce participants to the Forest, Wetlands and Habitat System Verification offered to landowners through the MAEAP Program.

 LEARN MORE & REGISTER BELOW